 After logging into the account on the app, the seller can view the customer’s request from the “Make an Offer” request menu in the product section of the app.

 There you will get an “Open” button which helps the seller to view the details of the requests made from the customer.
-Just click on it and view the received requests.
+Just click on it and view the received requests or click on three dots in action as shown below:

 Request details are shown like this (as shown in the screenshot below)